Foreign policy of the Biden administration

-The foreign policy of the Joe Biden administration emphasized the repair of the United States' alliances, which Biden argued were damaged during the first Trump administration.
-The administration's goal was to restore the United States to a "position of trusted leadership" among global democracies in order to address challenges posed by Russia and China.
-Both Biden and his Secretary of Defense Lloyd Austin repeatedly emphasized that no other world power should be able to surpass the United States, either militarily or economically.
-Biden's foreign policy has been described as having ideological underpinnings in mid-twentieth century liberal internationalism, American exceptionalism, and pragmatism.
+The United States' foreign policy under president Joe Biden's administration (2021–2025) emphasized repairing U.S. alliances, which Biden argued were damaged during the preceding first administration of Donald Trump.
+Biden sought to restore the U.S. to a "position of trusted leadership" amongst global democracies in order to address challenges posed by Russia and China.
+The administration repeatedly stated that no other world power should be allowed to surpass the U.S., either militarily or economically.
+Biden’s foreign policy drew from mid-20th century liberal internationalism.